Skip to main content

 Summer Term Calendar

-• Summer Term 2023: Session 1: June 7 to July 1.
-Monday, June 19 is a College holiday; no class meetings.
-Note: The last day of classes is a Saturday, July 1.
-Session 2: July 5-July 28.
+• Session 1: June 12 to July 10.
+Wednesday, June 19 is a College holiday; no class meetings.
+The College will not hold classes on July 4-5 in honor of Independence Day.

 • Course Meeting Times.
 Courses meet according to their individual daily schedules.
 Please see the course descriptions above.